 At a very macro level, performance management represents the approaches, processes, procedures, tools, and techniques, employed by businesses, to monitor, assess and enhance employee performance across the organisation.
 The primary goals of performance management are to:

 - Enhance organisational productivity

 - Discourage high employee turnover

 The ultimate result from accomplishing these goals is about understanding employee motivation, supporting development, and helping them find the best path forward -- which can be within the organisation or outside of it.
 However, problems with performance management systems – IT-driven or manual workflow-based - can seriously impact an organisation’s sustained ability to create productive workforces that deliver optimal performance.
 Let’s review some common performance management problems and possible solutions that’ll put organisations on a path to better performance.

 Seven Common Problems with Performance Management

 Organisational performance management systems are the best way to measure and manage employee performance.
-However, not all businesses have performance management systems that either work well or deliver optimal value to the company.
+However, not all businesses have performance management software that either work well or delivers optimal value to the company.
 Here are seven common issues with performance management systems to focus on:

 gaps: Organisations are unaware of the skills gaps in